 We know you’ve got lots of questions so we've put together some answers relating to travelling on our services.
 We've grouped these into subject categories to help you find what you are looking for:

-Many of you continue to rely on bus for your necessary journeys, and so we’ve tried hard to make sure that you and our employees stay safe, but if you feel we haven’t got things quite right, we’d love to hear from you.
+We’ve tried hard to make sure that you and our employees stay safe but, if you feel we haven’t got things quite right, we’d love to hear from you.